gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## elem

-Test whether or not a value is a member of a `ReadonlyMap`.
+Tests whether a value is a member of a `ReadonlyMap`.

 **Signature**